 ROME'S LONG WAR ON THE BIBLE (AND GOD'S PEOPLE)

-It's long been my belief that the church of Rome reluctantly gives the Bible mere lip service, and if the truth were known, they are quite able to function and exist without the word of God.
+It's long been my belief that the church of Rome reluctantly gives the Bible mere lip service, and if the truth were known, are more than capable to function and exist without the word of God.

 The following four points need to be made: